Laser-generated GHz surface acoustic waves with tunable amplitude during the magnetostructural phase transition in FeRh thin films: Discussion

-Below we describe the mechanisms of laser generated strain in FeRh and how we include them in our model.
-Typically when analyzing laser generation of SAWs in metals, only thermoelastic effect is considered.
-The strain $\varepsilon_{th}$ is evaluated by solving together heat diffusion and thermoelastic equations utilizing linear thermal expansion coefficient $\alpha$ \cite{Xu_las_SAW_model,Shugaev_thermoel_SAW_gen_model}.
-For a thin film the strain generated through thermoelastic effect in $z$ direction can be calculated in a simplified form $\varepsilon_{th}(J)=\int_{T_0}^{T(J)}\alpha(T')dT'$ \cite{Thomsen,Mogunov_gen} where $T(J)$ is a laser-induced temperature.
-The value of $\alpha$ of FeRh alloy was found to drop above $T_{PT}$ and to raise back above Curie temperature $T_c=680~K$ \cite{Ibarra_thermal_expansion}.
+In the following, we describe the mechanisms of laser-generated strain in FeRh within the pump spot, $\varepsilon$, and how we include them in our model focusing on the peak strain amplitudes.
+Typically, when laser generation of SAWs in metals is analyzed, only the thermoelastic effect is considered.
+The strain $\varepsilon_{th}$ is evaluated by solving the heat diffusion and thermoelastic equations together, utilizing the linear thermal expansion coefficient $\alpha$ \cite{Xu_las_SAW_model,Shugaev_thermoel_SAW_gen_model}.
+For a thin film, the strain generated through the thermoelastic effect in the $z$ direction can be calculated in a simplified form as $\varepsilon_{th}(J)=\int_{T_0}^{T(J)}\alpha(T')dT'$ \cite{Thomsen,Mogunov_gen} where $T(J)$ is the laser-induced temperature.
+The value of $\alpha$ for the FeRh alloy was found to drop above $T_{PT}$ and rise back above the Curie temperature $T_c=680~K$ \cite{Ibarra_thermal_expansion}.

-The second mechanism is a strain $\varepsilon_{PT}$ imposed by lattice transformation during PIPT \cite{Mogunov_gen}.
-We assume that PIPT-associated strain does not depend on initial sample temperature if it is lower than $T_{PT}$.
-The strain evolution upon PIPT in thin FeRh films on MgO~(001) was studied extensively by X-ray diffraction~\cite{Quirin_xray_2012,Mariager_xray_2012,Mattern_8ps,Grimes2022} and the lattice change in $z$ direction was measured to be $\varepsilon_{PT}=6\times10^{-3}$ for relatively thick FeRh film such as ours~\cite{Mattern_8ps}.
-We estimate the expected in-plane SAW strain due to a $\varepsilon_{PT}$ to be $\varepsilon_{PT,xx}^{SAW}=4\times10^{-5}$ (see Supplemental Material, sec.~IV~\cite{Suppl}) by utilizing a model of an infinite stripe applying time-dependent pressure on a substrate \cite{Viktorov_book_SAW,Viktorov_SAW_gen_1961}.
-This estimation allow us to get the conversion coefficient between laser-generated strain along $z$ and in-plane component of SAW $s=\varepsilon_{xx}^{SAW}/\varepsilon\approx0.07$.
+The second mechanism is a strain $\varepsilon_{PT}$ imposed by the lattice transformation during PIPT \cite{Mogunov_gen}.
+We assume that the PIPT-associated strain does not depend on the initial sample temperature if it is lower than $T_{PT}$.
+The strain evolution upon PIPT in thin FeRh films on MgO~(001) was studied extensively by X-ray diffraction~\cite{Quirin_xray_2012,Mariager_xray_2012,Mattern_8ps,Grimes2022} and the lattice change in the $z$ direction was measured to be $6\times10^{-3}$ for a relatively thick FeRh film~\cite{Mattern_8ps} such as the one used in this work.
+However, the PIPT contribution to the laser-generated strain can differ from that measured in diffraction experiments \cite{Mogunov_gen}, so we leave $\varepsilon_{PT}$ as a free parameter.